mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ### Lazyload Tag

-Another #WebPerf improvement was add the ability to defer the loading of images and video embeds.
+Another #WebPerf improvement was adding the ability to defer loading of images and video embeds.

 To do this I created a custom Jekyll plugin using [**lazysizes**](https://github.com/aFarkas/lazysizes) to do some JavaScript magic.